DavidBruant/davidbruant.github.io/longtermlaziness/_sources/articles/search-data-then-now-and-eventually.md

 ### Combining the browser search box and distributed search engine

 Beyond just sharing the raw data, a web browser could "network" its users.
-"Unionize" them, maybe, to take a word I [read somewhere else](https://brendaneich.com/2014/04/the-next-mission/).
+"Unionize" them, maybe, to take a word I [read somewhere else](https://brendaneich.com/2014/04/the-next-mission/) about a year ago.
 The idea of "unionizing" would take the web browser (or OS) to a different level.
 It wouldn't just be a *user* agent, but more a *community* agent.

 Today, a web browser is a fairly individualistic software.
 Your browser history, bookmarks, searches are your own and that's it.
 These elements are hard if not impossible to share given how browsers are architected.
 These items are saved for the purpose of syncing across device, but with the assumption the devices all belong to the same individual.